laurendc/nannytracker/README.md

-# Nanny Mileage Tracker
+# Nanny Tracker

-A terminal-based application for tracking mileage and calculating reimbursements for nannies.
+A terminal-based application for tracking mileage, expenses, and calculating reimbursements for nannies.

 ## Features

 - Track trips with date, origin, destination, and mileage
+- Track reimbursable expenses with date, amount, and description
 - Support for single and round trips
 - Automatic mileage calculation using Google Maps API
-- Weekly summaries of mileage and reimbursement amounts
+- Weekly summaries of mileage, expenses, and reimbursement amounts
 - Edit and delete trips with confirmation
-- Persistent storage of trip data
+- Persistent storage of trip and expense data
 - Beautiful terminal UI with keyboard navigation

 ## Installation